scottdaniel/sbx_metaphlan/README.md

     #conda activate metaphlan

-The default MetaPhlAn2 database will be downloaded and stored inside the original Sunbeam Conda environment in `$CONDA_PREFIX/opt/metaphlan_databases`.
+~The default MetaPhlAn2 database will be downloaded and stored inside the original Sunbeam Conda environment in `$CONDA_PREFIX/opt/metaphlan_databases`.~

+The database does not download correctly because this version is obsolete.

+You might find a copy here: `/mnt/isilon/microbiome/analysis/biodata/metaphlan_databases`

 [Sunbeam]: https://github.com/sunbeam-labs/sunbeam
 [MetaPhlAn2]: https://bitbucket.org/biobakery/metaphlan2